 Beaches, Battlefields and Mountains

 You don't have to visit Kruger to see wildlife, either.
-Many National Parks and private game reserves in KZN offer excellent game viewing opportunities, including the Big 5.
+There are many National Parks and private game reserves in KZN which offer excellent game viewing opportunities, including the Big 5.

 Whether you are interested in history or not, a visit to the Battlefields of the Anglo-Zulu, Anglo-Boer and Boer-Zulu wars is fascinating, especially in the company of an historian who can bring the battles to life.